 I have a BS degree in another major.
 Is there a way to complete a BS in nursing?

 It is likely that many of your credits from your first baccalaureate degree will apply to your BS in nursing.
 However, each situation is unique so it is recommended that you call 814-898-7583 to set up an appointment with the nursing program advisor to discuss your individual situation.
 You may also visit the Penn State School of Nursing web site for additional information.

 What courses will transfer from other academic institutions?

 Penn State accepts many credits from other colleges and Universities.
 Please refer to the Penn State Admissions home page link that discusses credit transfer policies.

 Yes, you can take any course as a non-degree student or as a student in the Division of Undergraduate Studies while you are submitting an application to the nursing program.
 Non-degree students may take up to 18 credits until they are admitted in to a program.
 Note that your application to nursing will follow the same academic evaluation for admission as outlined in the admission requirements section.

 What courses can I start taking?

-I am already an RN.
+I am already a RN.
 What will it take to complete a BS degree in nursing at Penn State ?

-As an RN you can enroll in the RN to BS program.
+As a RN you can enroll in the RN to BS program.
 This will require some additional general education courses and a specialized curriculum for the RN student.
 There is an additional 28 credits in nursing.
 Of these 28 credits, 4 credits are clinical experience which is developed collaboratively with the student and instructor to meet the individual student learning needs.
-Interested RN to BS students can contact the Center for Adult Students or the Nursing Program Office at 814-898-7583 for additional information.
+Interested RN to BS students can contact the Office of Adult Learner Services or the Nursing Program Office at 814-898-7583 for additional information.